 Operating notes

-Owners, review gates, support needs, escalation points, rollback, and improvement rhythm.
+Owners, review points, support needs, escalation points, rollback, and improvement rhythm.

 Decision memo